 The two World Wars in the 20th century again led them into devastation and were on the verge of extinction, but for the initiatives of the dog fanciers in France and Belgium.
 IThey were transported to the United States of America in 1955, attaining AKCs recognition in 1971under the Miscellaneous Class.
 It gained complete recognition in 1973 under the Non Sporting Group.

-They are one of the most beautiful breeds regarding temperament because of their gentle, cheerful, merry, sensitive and affectionate disposition.
+They are one of the most beautiful breeds from the aspect of temperament because of their gentle, cheerful, merry, sensitive and affectionate disposition.

 They enjoy all the love, care and attention, not failing to please their family members with their grace and charm.
 They detest being left alone for prolonged periods as this can trigger separation anxiety, prompting it to display destructive behaviors like tearing or chewing anything it finds at hand.